 Human Services Major Requirements

-Open to Pauline E. Drake Students Only
+Note: This major is open to Pauline E. Drake Students Only

 A. Goals and Objectives